IAmNotPolitical2020/Open-Security-Camera-Explorer/README.md

 6. Download the required packages by using "pip install -r requirements.txt"
 7. If you recieve an error from pip, download the Microsoft C++ Build Tool on this link https://visualstudio.microsoft.com/visual-cpp-build-tools/ and try installing requirements again after downloading it
 8. Run "python main.py" file to start program and the app should load automatically from there

+Note:
+Please ethically use this project and know the purpose is to educate people about the state of cybersecuity in the world today.
+By using this project, the creators are not responsible for what it is used for and any use of the project is allowed under the condition you abide by these rules.